TOTA Award Categories

 Distinguished Service Award

-This award is given to an individual or group, occupational therapist/occupational therapy assistant or non-OT, which has provided notable contributions to the development, growth or promotion of the occupational therapy profession or the state association.
-Additional considerations will be given for those who have provided scholarly contributions and volunteer organizational leadership to TOTA.
+This award is given to an individual or group, occupational therapist/occupational therapy assistant or non-OT, who has provided notable contributions to the development, growth, or promotion of the occupational therapy profession or the state association.
+Additional considerations will be given to those who have provided scholarly contributions and volunteer organizational leadership to TOTA.
 The nominator should include a statement defining the nature of the service to the profession or TOTA.

 Letter of Appreciation